-We made this at one of the Eating Vincent Price dinners in Chicago.
+We made La Terrin de ris de Veau at one of the Eating Vincent Price dinners in Chicago.
 Normally, I like my sweetbreads breaded and fried and served at Bayonne’s in New Orleans.
-However, this recipe is quite delicious and will make your dinner guests think you are a great golden god.
+This dish is delicious and will make your dinner guests think you are a great golden god.

 You can approach making forcemeat from a couple of angles.
-You can go the hipster foodie LARP route in which you pretend to be a French chef from 1831 who chops all the meat by hand until it turns into an artisanal version of hamburger, or you can just ask your butcher to grind that shit up for you.
+Grow some bushy lamb chops and be a hipster foodie larping a French chef from 1831 who dices all the meat by hand until it turns into an artisanal version of hamburger.
+Or you can just ask your butcher to grind that shit up for you.
 Or just buy it already ground.
 Quit being such a snob.

 A couple of tricks for making terrines.
-Air bubbles are your enemy, but gravity is your friend.
+Air bubbles are your enemy; gravity is your friend.
 After you load all the meat into the terrine, slam that fucker on the counter a couple of times.
 This will bust up the larger cavities.
-Then lay a foil covered brick on top.
+Lay a foil covered brick on top.
 Its weight will slowly press all the meat into a solid loaf with no holes.